RyuuXS/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## Sore throats are a pain in the neck!